-We may as part of our recruitment process undertake online searches regarding applicants.
-This is intended to identify any incidents or issues that have happened, and are publicly available online, which we might want to explore with an applicant at interview.
+3.2 We may as part of our recruitment process undertake online searches regarding candidates.
+This is intended to identify any incidents or issues that have happened, and are publicly available online, which we might want to explore with a candidate at interview.